LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Discussion

-Power measurement methodology is inconsistent across platforms, which limits cross-platform energy comparisons.
+\paragraph{Power measurement methodology.} Power measurement is not uniform across platforms, which limits cross-platform energy comparison.
 The RTX~4050 uses \texttt{nvidia-smi} GPU power reporting at 100~ms intervals, capturing GPU-level draw with reasonable accuracy.
-The RPi~5 + Hailo-10H uses an INA219 current sensor on the PMIC supply rails, reflecting total system draw rather than isolated accelerator power.
-The S24 Ultra relies on the Android Battery Manager API, which was found unreliable under active GPU load and is excluded from analysis entirely.
-The iPhone~16 Pro exposes no per-component power API, so battery state-of-charge is used as a coarse energy proxy.
-As a result, the energy-per-token figures reported for the RTX~4050 and Hailo-10H are not directly comparable: the RTX figure reflects GPU-level power while the Hailo figure reflects whole-system power including the RPi~5 SoC.
-True accelerator-level energy efficiency on the Hailo-10H is likely lower than reported.
-Standardised power instrumentation across platforms remains an open challenge for edge LLM benchmarking and is a priority for future work.
+The RPi~5 + Hailo-10H uses an INA219 current sensor on the PMIC supply rails, reflecting whole-system draw rather than isolated accelerator power.
+The S24 Ultra uses the Android \texttt{BatteryManager} fuel gauge with the display held off; values trend predictably with GPU frequency and temperature but absolute accuracy is lower than hardware-instrumented measurement, and the figure excludes panel draw and any leakage recorded against other system domains.
+The iPhone~16 Pro exposes no per-component power API; battery state-of-charge serves as a coarse energy proxy.
+As a result, the energy-per-token figures reported for the three power-instrumented platforms are not directly comparable: the RTX figure reflects GPU-level power, the S24 figure reflects fuel-gauge battery draw with display off, and the Hailo figure reflects whole-system power including the RPi~5 SoC.
+True accelerator-level efficiency on each platform is likely different from the reported figures, and the apparent energy-per-token similarities between platforms should be read as suggestive rather than definitive.
+Standardised power instrumentation across edge platforms remains an open methodological challenge.

+\paragraph{Other threats to validity.} The RTX~4050 was benchmarked on battery, so its reported throughput and power reflect battery-throttled performance rather than the GPU's full 75~W TGP capability.
+Cold-start behaviour was recorded but not analysed; only steady-state results are reported.
+Only one unit per platform was tested, so device-to-device variability in thermal performance, binning, and battery condition is not characterised.
+The 20-iteration session length is sufficient to observe plateau behaviour on all platforms but not to characterise plateau drift over longer horizons.
+Finally, all observations reflect platform-level behaviour under specific inference frameworks and cannot be attributed to hardware in isolation; alternative software stacks may yield materially different results on the same devices.